roboshoes/grunt-bake/README.md

 Type: `String`
 Default value: `null`

-A string value that is determines the location of the JSON file used to parse the includes with.
+A string value that determines the location of the JSON file used to parse the includes with.

 #### options.verbose
 Type: `Boolean`